MikeHopley/ftl-ships-guide/federation-a.md

 Opening with a weapons buffer is also a good option, but I *think* the shield upgrades are safer overall ([explanation](/#weapons-buffer)).
 Do get the weapons buffer when you can, but not if it might stop you buying a weapon.

-Artillery is nice late-game if you have scrap to spare (particularly for the Flagship), but too expensive to upgrade earlier.
+Artillery is nice late-game if you have scrap to spare, but expensive to upgrade earlier.
+A single upgrade may sometimes be worthwhile, as a damage buffer.
+Against the Flagship, expect it to hit 5 rooms.
 Beware enemies running away: when possible, manage the artillery power so that it’s ready to fire immediately after your weapons hit, or vice-versa.

 Since artillery uses a system slot, you can only pick two more systems.
 [Defence drones cover this ship poorly](https://i.imgur.com/Y92J2ml.jpg): weapons and drones are vulnerable.